pgbouncer/pgbouncer/doc/usage.md

 :   Count of clients in **login** state.

 free_servers
 :   Count of free servers.
+These are servers that are disconnected, but
+    PgBouncer keeps the memory around that was allocated for them so it can be reused for a future servers to avoid allocations.

 used_servers
 :   Count of used servers.